 - Clean rag

-Step 2: Apply Sealer
+Apply the Marble Sealer

 Apply the sealer to each tile individually, using a foam brush or soft cloth dipped in the sealer.
 The goal is to create a very thin layer that evaporates in a matter of minutes.
 Do not allow the sealer to puddle.
 If bubbles do form, smooth them out with the front edge of the brush.

 Follow the sealer label instructions regarding the method of application—some prefer foam brush application, others suggest using a cloth.
+There are even some sealers that should be sprayed onto the surface.

 Let the sealer dry completely—this usually takes two to four hours.